RealTrippR/c_polygon/README.md

 - A header, comprised of a beginning, format, comments, obj_infos, elements, properties, and an end.
 - Data, which should match the description set in the header.

 Format and version information is required in the file header.
-The format keyword must only be defined once and have 1 of the three values:
+The format keyword must only be defined only once and may have 1 of the three values:
 ```ascii, binary_little_endian, binary_big_endian```
 Directly after this is the version.
 Unless specified otherwise in ```PlyLoadInfo``` by ```.allowAnyVersion = true```, the only valid version is ```1.0```.